Scalr/scalr-tutorials/README.md

 Deploy the popular Enterprise Search Platform Solr on Tomcat using Scalr.

-Follow this tutorial on the Scalr Wiki: [http://wiki.scalr.com/x/84Np][1]
+Follow this tutorial on the Scalr Wiki: [Deploying Tomcat Using Scalr][2]

 Custom Metric App